CivML-PolyMtl/cutagi-doc/examples/cnn/batch-norm-mnist.md

 ## 7. Results

-In this section we will see the performace of the model using cuTAGI and we will compare the results with the results of a backpropagation model.
+In this section we review the performace of the model using cuTAGI and we compare the results with the results of a backprop-trained model.

 |  Model   | Error Rate [%] |       | Hyperparameters |       |
 | :------: | :------------: | :---: | :-------------: | :---: |